AudreyGgn/YoutubeLibrary/README.md

 ## Usage

 - To get the playlist of a user, use the following URL replacing "username" by one of this 3 names : ada, john, mark : http://localhost:3000/username

+---

+💪 Special thanks to Mathurin & Alexis !